JIC-CSB/dtoolai/docs/source/application.rst

     Classified joshua1.jpg as joshua_tree

-ALSO TO A DATASET

-Application to a dataset is useful for model evaluation and large scale classification.
+We've applied an existing model to a new image.

 Finding out about the network
 -----------------------------